 A growing number of lawmakers are urging FAA to consider alternatives to pulling funding for 149 contract towers.
 FAA plans to eliminate funding for the towers as part of its effort to slash $637 million from the remainder of its fiscal 2013 budget, but on April 5 postponed the funding cutoff date until June 15.
 FAA, which originally planned to cease funding beginning last week for an initial group of two dozen towers, cited a need to work with user groups and airports to facilitate a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lawmakers Increase Pressure On FAA To Preserve Towers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lawmakers Increase Pressure On FAA To Preserve Towers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.